AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 -	1000 -> binary blob (? no UI support, check on ESRI support)

 The type 0 is ignored in versions of Park Observer before 0.9.8.
+Only one attribute can have a type of 0.

 ### `required`
 This property is optional.
 If provided it must be `true` or `false`.
 The default is `false`.